Balayage for Brunettes in Englewood, CO: Subtle to Chocolate Tones

 Caramel balayage works especially well if you spend time outdoors in Colorado.
 The golden tones mimic natural sun lightening, so grow-out looks intentional rather than neglected.

-Chocolate and Chestnut Balayage
+Chocolate & Chestnut Balayage

 Best for: Dark brown or black hair, clients wanting subtle dimension

-Auburn and Copper Balayage
+Auburn & Copper Balayage

 Best for: Brunettes wanting warm, reddish tones